dianna-SE/project-L/README.md

 ## Getting Started

-Simply gain access by clicking on the netlify link.
-This will immediately start the game.
+Simply gain access by clicking on the netlify link and this will immediately start the game.
+Refresh if a rematch is needed.

 Please note that development for the website is not fully completed.

 #### Working:
 Player & sprite movements and actions, animations, and timer.